 Lita Ford has worn many hats in her 40 plus year career, all of them comfortably.
 As a guitarist in the seminal all girl band The Runaways, she was a pioneering musician.
 After two hit singles (Kiss Me Deadly and Close My Eyes Forever) pushed her album ‘Lita’ to platinum status, she was a rock star.
 After a string of memorably seductive videos on MTV, she became a sex symbol.
 And now, after her autobiography “Living Like A Runaway” was lauded for its honesty and uninhibitedness, she can add the title best selling author.

-In our conversation, we discuss Lita’s love for the guitar, the music video that foretold her career, why she used to pay men to take off their pants, how she can’t seem to avoid unexpected meet and greets in the grocery store, and what she was thinking when Robert Plant popped the question.
+In our conversation, we discuss Lita’s love for the guitar, the music video that foretold her career, why she used to pay men to take off their pants, how she can’t avoid unexpected meet and greets in the grocery store, and what she was thinking when Robert Plant popped the question.

 Lita Ford: Ha!
 That’s awesome, because it wasn’t easy.
 It took me 5 long years.
 I definitely had a rough go of it.
 Do you know how many computers I smashed?
 One stuck in the wall of my kitchen. [laughs]

-RF: You’re a famous recording artist.
+Robert: You’re a famous recording artist.
 When people come over and see it, just tell them its modern decor.
 [Lita laughs] Why was writing the book so difficult?

-Lita Ford: I had a very hard time with co-authors, because they couldn’t understand what I was trying to say.
+Lita: I had a very hard time with co-authors, because they couldn’t understand what I was trying to say.
 When you write a book about a lifestyle people aren’t familiar with, it’s hard for them to wrap their head around what you’re trying get across.
 I found that true of both women and men, so I eventually ended up getting rid of the co-authors altogether and saying, ‘Screw it.
 I have to do this myself.
 It has to be real.’

-RF: I don’t think it could have worked any other way.
+Robert: I don’t think it could have worked any other way.
 You’ve been been a public figure for a long time, and your fans know your voice.
 It inhabits the book.

-Lita Ford: That’s exactly what I wanted.
+Lita: That’s exactly what I wanted.
 After awhile it became clear that the old saying, “If you want something done right you have to do it yourself” definitely applied to my book.

-RF: Since your work on it dates back 5 years, that means you never attempted to write this while you were married?
+Robert: Since your work on it dates back 5 years, that means you never attempted to write this while you were married?

 Lita: Oh, no. I never could have written this when I was married.
 My ex-husband (Nitro singer, Jim Gillette) wouldn’t have allowed me to reveal the things I did.
 He never really knew the real me.
 I bet you he read my book 50 times after it came out.

-RF: Because he would be so surprised by what he read in it?
+Robert: Because he would be so surprised by what he read in it?